segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 Below is a table of events that **Shopify by Littledata** sends to Segment through the analytics.js library.
 These events will show up as tables in your warehouse, and as regular events in your other Destinations supporting device-mode.

-You can _out out_ of device-mode pageviews or events by setting `disableClientSideEvents: true` or `disablePageviews: true` in the `LittledataLayer` settings.
+You can _opt out_ of device-mode pageviews or events by setting `disableClientSideEvents: true` or `disablePageviews: true` in the `LittledataLayer` settings.

 | Event Name            | Description                                                         |
 | --------------------- | ------------------------------------------------------------------- |